 Are you a member of the “800 Club?”

 Of course, there are also certain perks for those who fastidiously manage their credit scores.
 And for those who believe the “800-Club” is a distinct rite of passage to lower rates and better deals: they may be right.
-Top-tier borrowers stand to reap some benefits unavailable to others— from student loan refinancing, to other lending services such as mortgages and personal loans.
-A higher credit score can yield long-term savings via lower interest rates on borrowing.
+A higher credit score could yield long-term savings via lower interest rates on borrowing.
+Top-tier borrowers stand to reap some benefits and may qualify for even lower rates — from student loan refinancing, to other lending services such as mortgages and personal loans.

 While you may not be in it for the ‘red carpet treatment’ or exclusivity, maintaining a high credit score can open some meaningful doors.
-Learn more about how Laurel Road can help those with excellent credit, here.
+Learn more about how Laurel Road can help you on the road to your next financial goals.